Maua-Dev/battlesnake_fastapi_template/README.md

 ### The routes 🛣
 The routes are created in the main.py file.
 You can create your own routes and functions.
 The routes are created using FastAPI decorators.
 You can find the documentation [here](https://fastapi.tiangolo.com/tutorial/first-steps/).
 You need to follow the rules from Battlesnake documentation to create your routes.

+### Atention 🚨
+In order to deploy your Battlesnake in AWS Lambda, you need to follow some rules:
+- The routes must be created using FastAPI decorators.
+- Don't use complete import, only relative ones. (eg: from .move_function import move)
+- ALWAYS test your code before pushing it to the repo.
+You can use pytest to test your code.
+- Don't forget to create your own tests.

 ### Deploy 🚀
 After pushing your code to the repo, it will trigger an action to deploy your code in AWS Lambda.
 You can find the action in the **.github/workflows/aws_cd.yml** file.